 Putting Merchants First: Spotlight on Ankiti BoseAn interview with the 26-year-old co-founder & CEO of Zilingo

-For our first of four founder spotlights on the theme of Insight, we sat down with Ankiti Bose to learn more about how she went from McKinsey and Sequoia Capital to Zilingo, her e-commerce startup that’s bringing merchants across South East Asia online for the first time.
+We sat down with Ankiti Bose to learn more about how she went from McKinsey and Sequoia Capital to Zilingo, her e-commerce startup that’s bringing merchants across Southeast Asia online for the first time.
 Here’s part of our conversation.

 Now or Never